Ever wondered what goes in to creating our SIMTICS modules?

 Now that we’re in the final stages of building these new modules, I thought I’d ask the team to reflect a little on their experience of working on these two projects.

-- Dennis Nelson, one of our writers who’s based in Auckland, New Zealand, has enjoyed the sense of teamwork: “Even though we’re spread out physically, across countries, it’s like we are all in one office.
+- Dennis Nelson, a retired allied health professional and one of our writers in Auckland, New Zealand, has enjoyed the sense of teamwork: “Even though we’re spread out physically, across countries, it’s like we are all in one office.
 And I’m excited that our BLS simulations will enable people to review, rehearse and test their CPR skills whenever they need or want to, without having to wait 2 years for a hands-on training course.”